-The Consortium plans to establish five new logistics systems throughout the North Island, supplied by 40 harvesting crews.
+The Consortium plans to establish five new logistics systems throughout the North Island, supplied by up to 40 harvesting crews.
 This will provide a reliable initial market for the manufacturers and reduce their market risk.
 The impact of these initial systems will be a potent demonstrator to the industry and will enable the participant individual companies to realise tangible benefits.
 As with the earlier Steepland Harvesting PGP, which catalysed increased mechanisation of harvesting, it is expected that this step change in logistics will catalyse widespread adoption of log sort yards.

-Outcome Measures by 2030
+Outcome Measures by 2025 and 2030

-- New forestry value chain created: - Five new robotic log sort yard systems operating integrated sort yard and landing operations - Eight new automated products in the market, with total sales of 1242 units by 2030 - Improved labour market: - Reduced average harvesting contractor crew size by 50% (from 8 workers to 4), increasing labour productivity from 38 m3/worker-day to 65 m3/worker-day (+70%) - About 200 new roles are created using mechanised and automated harvesting technology
+- New forestry value chain created: - Five new robotic log sort yard systems operating integrated sort yard and landing operations by 2025 - Eight new automated products in the market, with total sales of 312 units by 2025, then up to 1242 units by 2030 - Improved labour market: - Reduced average harvesting contractor crew size by 50% (from 8 workers to 4), increasing labour productivity from 38 m3/worker-day to 65 m3/worker-day (+70%) by 2025

-- Active training and retraining programmes developed around future needs and the new systems - Fewer serious harm incidents, from 75 p.a. in 2017 to less than 10 p.a. by 2030 - Improved competitive advantage: - Harvesting of small forests are more viable economically, resulting in the expansion of the annual harvest to 35 million m3 - Forestry value chain costs have reduced by \$9.71/m3 against the base case (-12%) - Over \$100 million per year of added value injected into the New Zealand economy - A more sustainable business: - Chemical fumigation volume has been reduced by 1.2 million m3 of export logs p.a. - Log landing construction area is reduced by 75% per landing - 15,000 fewer truck trips on the public highway every year due to increased use of HPMV.
+- 190 new roles are created using automated harvesting technology by 2025 - Active training and retraining programmes developed around future needs and the new systems - Fewer serious harm incidents, from 75 p.a. in 2016 to less than 10 p.a. by 2025 - Improved competitive advantage: - Harvesting of small forests are more viable economically, resulting in the expansion of the annual harvest to 35 million m3 by 2025 - Forestry value chain costs have reduced by \$9.71/m3 against the base case (-12%) - Added value of \$32 million per year by 2025 and over \$100 million per year by 2030 injected into the New Zealand economy - A more sustainable business: - Chemical fumigation volume has been reduced by 1.2 million m3 of export logs p.a. by 2025 - Log landing construction area is reduced by 75% per landing - 15,000 fewer truck trips on the public highway every year by 2025 due to increased use of HPMV.